Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The stump does not have to be ground out, but all of the bark must be removed from it in order to prevent spore mats from forming (oak wilt), to prevent elm bark beetles or emerald ash borer from reproducing/surviving.
 If the stump is in a high traffic or grassy (mowed) area, you may want to consider removing it for aesthetic or safety reasons, but it is not necessary for disease/insect control.

-If you believe you will need an extension, contact the City Forester at 952-985-2724.
-Extensions of up to one week may be granted when you provide the name of the contractor you have hired, your property address and your phone number.
+If you believe you will need an extension, contact the City Forester at 952-985-2724 before your deadline lapses.
+Extensions of up to two weeks may be granted when you provide the name of the contractor you have hired, your property address and your phone number.
 The site will be rechecked for completion after your extension has ended.
+For those worried about the cost, there may be a way to spread out the removal costs on your taxes as a special assessment.

 The tree inspector will leave a door hanger thanking you for helping to protect the Lakeville community forest.